penelopeysm/penelopeysm.github.io/src/content/posts/2026-04-05-claude/index.md

 With that sort of argument, the general sentiment behind it is: let's try and unify the aims of scientific research and software development.
 But right now, I can't help but feel that ultimately funding for open-source code has to come with the express purpose of it being high-quality and open-source, rather than being tied to research grants, new papers, or new features.
 In other words, stop trying to pander to the academic incentives, and instead say that this funding is about making things maintainable, etc.
-I'm not sure that there is been a good solution to this yet...
+I'm not sure that there has been a good solution to this yet...

 The alternative of course is to just roll with it, and let the LLMs take over.
 Which might just happen.